 You may be wondering why anyone needs to research the best educational toys for 4-year-olds, considering how very articulate most children are about their likes and dislikes by this age.
 But then again, maybe you’re the type of parent who isn’t wondering this at all, as you’ve been researching everything you can to encourage your child’s development since they were in the womb (or before?).
 Whichever kind of parent you are, we’ve got you covered with this toy list.

 There are a few important things that make some toys educational for 4-year-olds and others not — and we’re not talking about whether they feature the right Octonauts or Bluey characters.
-This is a kind of crossroads age, when they still learn mostly through play, like 3-year-olds and everyone younger than them.
+This is a kind of crossroads age, when kids still learn mostly through play, like 3-year-olds and everyone younger than them.
 But as they near age 5, they’ve also got to start gearing up for real academic learning.
 Kindergarten, if not already here, is on the horizon.
-The developmental milestones we are used to seeing — social abilities, fine and gross motor skills, etc. — come along with the beginnings of reading, writing, and counting.
+The developmental milestones we’re used to seeing — social abilities, fine and gross motor skills, etc. — come along with the beginnings of reading, writing, and counting.

 Now, a quick caveat about milestones and “normal” childhood development: Kids learn at different rates, and their brains and bodies are complex machines that are different from each other.
-So when we talk about the best educational toys for 4-year-olds’ development, we simply mean a majority of children, and don’t imply judgment if your kid is into something deemed more appropriate for older or younger children.
+So when we talk about the best educational toys for 4-year-olds’ development, we simply mean a majority of children and don’t imply judgment if your kid is into something deemed more appropriate for older or younger children.